lxibarra/git-simple-commands/readme.md

 * ``` git reset --hard ``` (Resets to a last commit deleting all files and changes.
 Its considered dangerous because it cannot be undone).
 * ``` git reset --hard HEAD~1 ``` (Resets to an specific commit leaving a clean directory.
 In this case to the last commit.
 Number 1 can be changed for the desire commit rollback number)

+##Revert
+Removes commits and creates a new one without deleting history git revert --no-commit 0766c053..HEAD git commit

 ##Amend Commits
 You may need to fix a commit in the case where you forgot to include a file or a change you may do this with the ammend argument: